-The founder of the new Oklahoma program brings more than a decade of experience of being a leader in the Arkansas Single Parent Scholarship Fund where she played a critical role in its success in Little Rock.
-After moving back to Oklahoma five years ago, she met Jean Warner who had a track-record of leadership in Oklahoma nonprofits and a shared passion for helping single parent college students succeed.
+The founder of the Oklahoma program, Ellen Ingram, brings more than a decade of experience of being a leader in the Arkansas Single Parent Scholarship Fund where she played a critical role in its success in Little Rock.
+After moving back to Oklahoma, she met Jean Warner who had a track record of leadership in Oklahoma nonprofits and a shared passion for helping single parent college students succeed.
 Just prior to their meeting, Warner had conducted research for the Women’s Foundation of Oklahoma and found a dearth of financial and supportive resources available for single mothers attending college in our state.
 Over the past few years, the two women have researched, networked, recruited volunteers and laid a strong foundation for the program to begin in Oklahoma.

-In the past year, OSPSP has secured an impressive board of directors, incorporated, obtained recognition by the IRS as a 501(c)(3) organization, created a website and even awarded its first scholarships to four low-income single parents attending Oklahoma City Community College.
-The organization is poised for growth as it works to change lives of families across the state, ultimately increasing education levels, reducing poverty and preventing families from relying on tax-funded assistance.
+Over the past six years, OSPSP has awarded over $100,000 in scholarships to low-income single parents.
+The organization continues to grow as it works to change the lives of families across the state, ultimately increasing education levels, reducing poverty and preventing families from relying on tax-funded assistance.

 BOARD OF DIRECTORS